Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$

-We observe that at $\hat{\epsilon}=\frac{32}{\pi^2 M}$, the second eigenvalue changes sign, so the IR fixed point becomes stable in two directions and unstable in one direction.
+We observe that at $\hat{\epsilon}=\frac{32}{\pi^2 M}$, the second eigenvalue changes sign, so the IR fixed-point becomes stable in two directions and unstable in one direction.

-For small $\hat{\epsilon}$, the stability matrix at the UV fixed point is:
+For small $\hat{\epsilon}$, the stability matrix at the UV fixed-point is:

-Thus, the UV fixed point is unstable in two directions and stable in one direction.
-(When $\hat{\epsilon}=0$ one of the unstable directions becomes marginal direction, and higher order corrections in $1/N$ will be required to determine stability.)
+Thus, the UV fixed-point is unstable in two directions and stable in one direction.
+(When $\hat{\epsilon}=0$ one of the unstable directions becomes marginal direction, and higher-order corrections in $1/N$ will be required to determine stability.)
 For arbitrary $\hat{\epsilon}$, the eigenvalues of the stability matrix are: